Divyansha-arora/pfch2023/README.md

 Dataset Used – Link.

-The four main components of the study are:

-Trend
-Seasonality
-Cyclicity
-Irregularity
+The project can be seen at the following link- https://www.divyanshaarora.com/project-10